-Eric Santor was appointed Chief of the Bank’s Canadian Economic Analysis Department (CEA), effective 4 May 2015.
+Eric Santor was appointed Managing Director of the Bank’s Canadian Economic Analysis Department (CEA), effective 4 May 2015.
 In this capacity, Mr. Santor is responsible for the management and strategic direction of the department, which includes providing rigorous and timely analysis of economic conditions in Canada as well as advice on the conduct of monetary policy.
 In addition, the department also conducts longer-term research into issues relevant to monetary policy, including how to best design Canada's monetary policy framework and linkages between real and financial variables.

 Mr. Santor’s research has focused on issues relating to the incidence and effects of unconventional monetary policy, the international monetary system and global financial architecture, and the role and governance of the International Monetary Fund.

 Mr. Santor joined the Bank in 2001 as an economist in the former Monetary and Financial Analysis Department.
 He then assumed increasing responsibilities through his roles as a Principal Researcher, Assistant Chief, Research Director, Deputy Chief and Chief in the International Economic Analysis Department.

 Mr. Santor was born in London, Ontario, and completed his undergraduate degree at Huron College, University of Western Ontario, and his Doctorate in Economics at the University of Toronto.

 Central banks can implement unconventional monetary policy measures to provide additional easing when policy interest rates come close to their lower limit.
 To date, the international experience with tools such as quantitative easing and negative interest rates has been largely positive.
 Central banks may also use several such measures simultaneously, with often mutually reinforcing effects.
 Yet, unconventional tools are also subject to potential limits, and the costs associated with these measures could rise with extensive and prolonged use.